Defzo06/SPECTOR/README.md

-# Cursor

-[Cursor](https://cursor.com) is a code editor built for programming with AI.
+#Spector

+Spector is an interactive cursor for the web, designed to enhance user experience with smooth animations, dynamic visual effects, and full customization.

-Creating new posts on [the forum](https://forum.cursor.com/) for bugs or feature requests is much appreciated 🙂 Feel free to react to the ones you'd like us to prioritize.
+Creating new issues on the GitHub repository for bugs or feature requests is much appreciated 🙂 Feel free to suggest enhancements or vote on existing requests.

-## Getting Started

-Head over to [our website](https://cursor.com/) to download and try out the editor.

-## Features

-[See here](https://cursor.com/features) for more info on Cursor's features.